About “grains” [d’ganim] and about a simple useful herb.

 rice = orez

-Bulgur [burghul] = parboiled wheat [coarse] is made from several wheat species, most often from durum wheat.
+Bulgur [burghul] = parboiled wheat [coarse] is made from several different wheat species, most often from durum wheat.
 Bulgur is usually parboiled and dried, with the bran partially removed.
 Bulgur is not the same as cracked wheat, which is crushed wheat grain that has not been parboiled.

 Parboiling of grains is an process known since ancient times [parboiled rice in India] which keep most of the nutrients in the grain even if they are polished afterwards.